mattlima/mooog/README.md

     .connect( M.node({ id: "my_long_delay", node_type: "Delay", delayTime: 1.5 }) );
 ```

-If you want to link Nodes in series, you can use `chain()` instead of `connect()`.
+If you want to link nodes in series, you can use `chain()` instead of `connect()`.

-> You can also easily initialize chains of Nodes in a single Track object.
+> You can also easily initialize chains of nodes in a single Track object.
 See below.

 `chain` returns the destination node, not the source node.
 It also automatically disconnects the source
 from the context's `AudioDestinationNode`.
 To `chain` an `AudioParam`, use the name of the param as the